slazav/cryo_data/f4_runs.md

 ### Measurements

-* All wires vs drive and fied at vacuum, 10mK
+* All wires vs drive and field at vacuum, 10mK
 * Wire measurements at 4K: all tantalum wires vs field, all cell wires vs pressure.

 ----------------------------------------------------------------------